Coffee House Press, 2024 / Prototype (UK), 2024

 “In these essays and fictions, which are so attuned to textures, glimpses, and high contrasts between dark and bright spaces, Dutton proposes the book as ‘installation’, an invitation to remember what it’s like to move through linked spaces in the company of near-others.
 Proximity hurts, but it also amplifies sensation, the formidable and delicate orientations experienced in conditions with exits and entrances of many kinds.
 As Dutton writes: ‘Ostensibly I write novels and stories, yet I often find myself more interested in spaces and things than in plots.’
 At times, this proposition is a mode of impasse, the not-writing that is also writing, in the lineage of an experimental narrative tradition that prickles in the body first.” —Bhanu Kapil

-“[Prairie, Dresses, Art, Other] gives us not just a cycle of stylishly observed stories but also, midway through, the tools to read them.” —Lucy Thynne, The Telegraph (UK)
+“You’re never sure whether Dutton is still on the outside, or getting at the narrator’s anxiety within.
+But that uncertainty feels part of this project, which gives us not just a cycle of stylishly observed stories but also, midway through, the tools to read them.” —Lucy Thynne, The Telegraph (UK)